kelloggm/run-dljc/README.md

 ## wpi-many

-This project contains scripts used to control [do-like-javac](https://github.com/kelloggm/do-like-javac) to run [whole-program inference](https://checkerframework.org/manual/#whole-program-inference) (WPI) of Checker Framework annotations.
+This project contains an ipmlementation of type inference for Checker Framework type qualifers.
+More specifically, it contains scripts used to control [do-like-javac](https://github.com/kelloggm/do-like-javac) to run [whole-program inference](https://checkerframework.org/manual/#whole-program-inference) (WPI) of Checker Framework annotations.

-There are two modes these scripts support:
+These scripts support two use cases:
 1. running large-scale experiments on a collection of GitHub repositories, and
-2. running WPI on a single project on your local machine.
+2. inferring type qualifiers for a single project.

 ### Large experiments